[Solved] MacBook Pro Won't Turn on with Black Screen - Qiling

 Step 1.
 Start your MacBook in Mac recovery mode.

 Step 2.
-After entering recovery mode, choose to install the most recent version of macOS 13, and then adhere to the on-screen prompts.
+After entering recovery mode, choose to install the most recent version of macOS 13, and then follow the on-screen instructions.

 Reinstall macOS